- 📖 Geeky Medics OSCE Book

 The patient’s concerns should never be overlooked.
 A diagnosis of asthma can be a significant life event and provoke a variety of worries.
 Asking the patient if they have any concerns before beginning your explanation allows you to specifically tailor what is most relevant to the patient, placing them at the centre of the explanation.
 The “ICE” (ideas, concerns and expectations) format, can provide a useful structure for exploring this area further.

-Ideas – What does the patient think is causing their symptoms and what is their understanding of the diagnosis?
+- What does the patient think is causing their symptoms?

-Concerns – What are the patient’s concerns regarding their symptoms and diagnosis?
+- What are the patient’s concerns regarding their symptoms and diagnosis?

+After determining the patient’s current level of understanding and concerns, you should be able to explain their condition clearly.
 Asthma can be confusing to medical students and doctors, let alone patients.
 Avoid medical jargon so as not to confuse your patient.

 “I’m going to begin by talking about how the lungs work and then move on to discuss what asthma is, what causes it and how we can manage it together.”

 Tip: Use the mnemonic “Normally We Can Probably Manage” to help you remember the structure of explaining a disease.

-Normal Anatomy and Physiology
+Normal anatomy and physiology

 “When you breathe in, air travels from your mouth down deep into your lungs through a sequence of smaller and smaller tubes that resemble the branches of a tree.
 When the air reaches the smallest of these tubes, your body absorbs the oxygen from the air into your blood.
 Oxygen is then used to power all of the cells in your body.”